ObaidUrRehman/ng-drag-drop/README.md

    <p>Drop items here</p>
  </div>
  ```
+There is also a `droppable.dragHintClass` that is applied to droppable when a valid draggable item is being dragged.

 ### Restrict Drop based on Scopes
 You can use the `dragScope` & `dropScope` property on `draggable` and `droppable` respectively to restrict user from dropping a `draggable` element into a `droppable`.